Humerous/video_image_technologies_website/README.md

 ## How To Use

-01._ Simple click the link and contact me - https://video-image-technologies-website.vercel.app/ Hope you enjoy!
+01._ Simple click the link and contact me - https://video-image-technologies-website.vercel.app/ Hope you enjoy it!

 #### Installation

-01.\_Download the zip repository .
+01.\_Download the zip repository.
 02.\_Unzip
 03.\_CD REACT-HIT-MISS-APP
 03.\_NPM INSTALL